 When there’s hemp, there’s CBD.
 Legalization means that hemp-derived cannabidiol (CBD) extracts are also federally legal – although CBD products will now fall under the Food and Drug Administration’s jurisdiction.
 The FDA is moving swiftly in creating a regulatory framework for the marketing and instate sales of CBD products.
 The FDA is also continuing to crack down on spurious CBD production and marketing practices and false claims.

 Growth of cannabis legalization and propagation of educational programs

 Federal hemp legalization and the steady stream of state-level cannabis legalization in general will have widespread impacts on many facets of the industry in 2019.

 Regulatory developments, and now the involvement of the FDA, will translate to stringent new federal standards for cultivation, testing, and production.

 University programs designed to educate on the principles of proper cultivation, harvesting, contaminants and potency testing, etc, will likely be joined by private programs and perhaps government initiatives.

 If the recent nation-wide legalization in Canada is any indicator, the industry in the US will see fantastic growth in the types of training programs available in the near future.

 Increased access to cannabis will also be a boom for research.
-McGill University on Toronto has stated that access is a huge opportunity for research, with benefits to areas such as: plant genetics and biology, cannabinoid production and analysis, medicinal chemistry, and many others.
+McGill University in Montreal has stated that access is a huge opportunity for research, with benefits to areas such as: plant genetics and biology, cannabinoid production and analysis, medicinal chemistry, and many others.
 Government and private sponsored research initiatives are making available considerable funds for all areas of cannabis science.

 It is logical that a similar explosion of activity will happen in the US, primary in the areas of hemp production, testing, and processing.
 As an agricultural commodity, private and state universities, as well as independent companies, will undoubtedly provide substantial support into hemp research – with cannabis science as a whole to follow.